I’m a lucky man! My dad (who went by “Robert” or “Bob” Kelly) taught me early on to love business.

 Growing Up On Wall Street

 Dad (pictured below) studied business at Columbia University in the 1950’s under the legendary securities analyst Benjamin Graham (who had taught another legend, Warren Buffett, just a few years earlier).
+Ben Graham’s nephew Richard Graham and his wife Susan helped my parents find the Manhattan apartment I was raised in.

 Dad emphasized Graham & Buffett’s principles to me at an early age, including how important it is to: